playerO1/git-repair-encoding/readme.md

     java -Xmx200m -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -jar git-repair-encoding.jar path_with_text_files

-Programm will scan all fiels from path_with_text_files, ordered by modify time.
+Program will scan all files from path_with_text_files, ordered by modify time.
 Compare files between.
 Make output file diff.html for show how to detect line numbers.
 Make output file out.txt with repair last file item.
 Or do not make it, if all string was good.